-The new collective agreement regarding salaries/wages has not been signed for the 1st July 2019.
-CPI plus 1% is being used to project the increment for salaries.
+The new collective agreement regarding salaries/wages has not been signed for the 1st July 2021.
+An assumption is made that the increase will be 6.5% based on the current financial year.

 Impact of national, provincial and local policies